 CARD9 (caspase recruitment domain-containing protein 9, which is an adaptor molecule important in the production of interleukin (IL)-17 and for protection against fungal invasion)

-Patients have cutaneous anergy to Candida, absent proliferative responses to Candida antigen (but normal proliferative responses to mitogens), and intact antibody response to Candida and other antigens.
+Patients (dominant and recessive) have cutaneous anergy to Candida, absent proliferative responses to Candida antigen (but normal proliferative responses to mitogens), and intact antibody response to Candida and other antigens.
 Mucocutaneous candidiasis Candidiasis (Mucocutaneous) Candidiasis is skin and mucous membrane infection with Candida species, most commonly Candida albicans.
 Infections can occur anywhere and are most common in skinfolds, digital... read more recurs or persists, usually beginning during infancy but sometimes during early adulthood.
 Life span is not affected.
-Some patients also have deficient humoral immunity (sometimes called antibody deficiency), characterized by abnormal antibody responses to polysaccharide antigens despite normal immunoglobulin levels.

 Infants often present with refractory thrush, candidal diaper rash, or both.